Skip to content

 Frequently Asked Questions: Chinese Learning Tools

-The most accurate free option is GoEast’s Chinese Vocabulary Test, which uses an adaptive algorithm (Item Response Theory) to estimate your vocabulary size and map it to the HSK 3.0 band system.
-It takes about 5 minutes and requires no signup.
+The most accurate free option is GoEast’s Chinese Vocabulary Test, which uses an adaptive algorithm (Item Response Theory) to estimate your vocabulary size and map it to the HSK 3.0 band system in about 5 minutes, with no signup.
 As a rough rule of thumb: HSK 3.0 Band 1 requires 500 words, Band 3 requires 2,245 words, Band 6 requires 5,456 words, and the advanced tier (Bands 7–9) requires over 11,000 words.

 The old HSK had 6 levels.
-The new HSK 3.0 — which fully launches in July 2026 — has 9 levels (Bands 1–9) organized in three stages (Elementary, Intermediate, Advanced).
-The vocabulary requirements are significantly higher: old HSK 4 required 1,200 words, while the equivalent new Band 4 requires 3,245 words.
-HSK 3.0 also adds handwriting (from Band 1), translation (from Band 4), and integrates speaking into the main exam from Band 3.
+The new HSK 3.0 has 9 levels (Bands 1–9) in three stages (Elementary, Intermediate, Advanced), and the vocabulary requirements are much higher: old HSK 4 required 1,200 words, while the equivalent new Band 4 requires 3,245 words.
+HSK 3.0 also adds handwriting (from Band 1), translation (from Band 4), and integrates speaking from Band 3.
 GoEast’s vocabulary test is fully aligned to HSK 3.0.

 Ready to put the right tools to work?